Águas Formosas

 Águas Formosas is a Brazilian municipality located in the north-east of the state of Minas Gerais.
 Its population as of 2020 was 19,247 living in a total area of 817 km2.
 The city belongs to the statistical mesoregion of Vale do Mucuri and to the statistical microregion of Nanuque.
 It became a municipality in 1938.

+Geography

 Águas Formosas is located at an elevation of 273 meters in the Rio Pampã valley.
 It is east of the important federal highway BR-116 to which it is connected by state highways MG-105 and 409.
 The nearest major population center is Teófilo Otoni.